fishforwish/fgc/notes.md

 We can test "norms" now via anova LRT.

 Question: Are we happy?
 Does it make sense?
 More validation?
 Use MCMCglmm vs ordinal?
+* Is there a guideline for baseline?  e.g., ethinicity?